 - The company’s clients.
 Portray the passion and pride in the work carried out.

 - The market, the company’s successes, and the impact that they have had.

 Every penny counts, and every job seeker is looking for a job that has a good salary.
 Many companies believe in being secretive about salaries – sometimes for good reason and other times, possibly because they don’t want to put off candidates by posting something they think might be too low.

 The truth is, by including pay details in your job descriptions, you will receive applicants who are immediately interested in the job; often people who have taken the time to read the job description in full, who have read and understood the requirements and probably made a fair assessment of their suitability for the position, which leads to you receiving a better quality of candidate.
 By including the salary, you reduce the number of applicants who share their CV with very little consideration about the job and instead receive applicants who are genuinely interested.

 There is also a misconception that by omitting salary information, more people will be intrigued or interested, and you will receive more applicants.
 This is not true, and you will, in fact, probably receive fewer candidates.

 Click here for more information about the average UK salary for the role you are looking to fill.

 If your job advert is not performing or you don’t know where to start writing a job description, download one of our job descriptions or job advert templates.
-Once your job description and advert are ready, you can save costs and maximise exposure by using one of our job advertising packages.
+Once your job description and advert are ready, you can save costs and maximise exposure by using one of our multi-post flat fee recruitment job advertising packages.